Thanmayeepv/ml-online-shoppers-classification/README.md

 ## 1. Problem Statement

-The goal of this project is to forecast if the user of an online shopping site will buy a product or not.
+The goal of this project is to predict whether a user of an online shopping site will make a purchase or not.
-The problem is as a binary classification problem, in which the target variable of interest is **Revenue**—where 1 represents **Purchase** and 0 represents **No Purchase**.
+The problem is formulated as a binary classification problem, in which the target variable of interest is **Revenue**—where 1 represents **Purchase** and 0 represents **No Purchase**.

 ---